 The Thomas Alleyne Academy receives a Pupil Premium Grant for students who currently claim Free School Meals or have claimed FSM in the last six years, for any Looked After Children and for those children of armed service personnel.
 The premium is an allocation of funding provided to schools to support these specific groups of children who are considered to be vulnerable to possible underachievement.
 The school uses the funds to promote equality of opportunity by ensuring that timely and specific intervention supports identified students to achieve their potential and ensure there is no gap in achievement between particular groups.

-Our pupil premium advocacy is via the pastoral team led by the Assistant Headteacher, Guidance & Support.
-Pupil progress is monitored through analysis of the snapshot data three times a year and is monitored by the Progress Coordinators and the tutors.
+Our pupil premium advocacy is via the pastoral team led by the Assistant Headteacher for Personal Development, Behaviour and Welfare.
+Pupil progress is monitored through analysis of the academy's progress data three times a year and is monitored by the Head of Year and the tutors.
 Teachers will report on a child’s progress at parents’ evenings.
-Parents may ask at any time what support is available or what strategies are being used if their child is not achieving their potential in a subject, by contacting the subject teacher or the Progress Coordinator for their year group.
+Parents may ask at any time what support is available or what strategies are being used if their child is not achieving their potential in a subject, by contacting the subject teacher or the Head of Year for their year group.